INTRODUCTION TO MEDIEVAL LATIN

 VENEZIA

-The INTRODUCTION TO MEDIEVAL LATIN course falls within the "Core educational activities" of the study plan of the Master's Degree Programmes in Ancient Civilisations: Literature, History and Archaeology and in Italian Philology, Linguistics and Literature (Medieval and Renaissance program) and within the “Additional educational activities” of the Master’s Degree in Italian Philology, Linguistics and Literature (European and Contemporary program).
-The aim of the course is to provide Master's students with an adequate knowledge of the specificities of early medieval Latin based on a selected group of texts, as well as of the most relevant research, digital tools and literature.
+The INTRODUCTION TO MEDIEVAL LATIN course falls within the "Core educational activities" of the study plan of the Master's Degree Programme in Italian Philology, Linguistics and Literature (Medieval and Renaissance program).
+The aim of the course is to provide students with an adequate knowledge of the specificities of early medieval Latin based on a selected group of texts, as well as of the most relevant research, digital tools and literature.

 The outcome of the training activity is the acquisition by students of a detailed knowledge of early medieval Latin, which, when applied to the analysis of a specific text corpus, can help to improve the understanding and linguistic research of the early medieval version of Latin.
 In this way, students will acquire both the necessary user skills in the use of literature and digital tools for the study and research of Early Medieval Latin and the necessary linguistic-analytical experience in the interpretation of texts representing the Early Medieval variety of Latin.
 This will significantly strengthen students' awareness of Latin linguistics and their knowledge of texts representing the Early Medieval Latin variety.

-Throughout the course, students will interactively explore the 8th century private law documents that make up the course text material, published in the first series of the Chartae Latinae Antiquiores (ChLA) (volumes 1-49).
+Throughout the course, in addition to learning about the basic characteristics of medieval Latin, students will interactively explore the 8th century private law documents that make up the course text material, published in the first series of the Chartae Latinae Antiquiores (ChLA) (volumes 1-49).
 In the course of the lectures, 15 charters will be presented and analysed, mainly from Italy (e.g. Tuscany) and the Frankish Empire (e.g. Alemannia), supplemented where appropriate by material from other areas (e.g. Britain).
 In this way, students can gain an idea of the linguistic-ethnic aspects of Latin in different areas, such as the distinctively different features of Latin in native Latin-speaking Italy, Germanic-Latin bilingual Alemannia or Anglo-Saxon-Celtic-speaking Britain.
-In the context of home reading, students will be asked to study a further 15 private law documents.
-The ChLA module of the LLDB database (https://lldb.elte.hu/ ), where the digital version and the normative Latin transcription of the relevant texts are available, as well as the data sheets recording the differences between the two versions (original and normalised), will be of fundamental help.
+The ChLA module of the LLDB database (https://lldb.elte.hu/ ), where (in addition to the critical edition and facsimile) the digital version and the normative Latin transcription of the relevant texts are available, as well as the data sheets recording the differences between the two versions (original and normalised), will be of fundamental help.

 Readings in original language (Latin):